-- Who else is living at home and details of separated parents if appropriate? - Name of school - Who else has been or is professionally involved and in what capacity? - Has there been any previous contact with our department? - Has there been any previous contact with social services? - Details of any known protective factors - Any relevant history i.e. family, life events and/or developmental factors - Are there any recent changes in the pupil's or family's life? - Are there any known risks, to self, to others or to professionals? - Is there a history of developmental delay e.g. speech and language delay - Are there any symptoms of ADHD/ASD and if so have you talked to the Educational psychologist?
+- o Details of any known protective factors - o Any relevant history i.e. family, life events and/or developmental factors - Are there any recent changes in the pupil's or family's life? - Are there any known risks, to self, to others or to professionals? - Is there a history of developmental delay e.g. speech and language delay - Are there any symptoms of ADHD/ASD and if so have you talked to the Educational psychologist?